kadirberkipek/kadirberkipek/README.md

-### Hello World 👋
+# Hi there 👋, I'm Kadir Berk İpek.
-### Hi there 👋, Kadir Berk İpek
+I'm Berk from Turkey, and i decided to make a new career for myself by entering the IT sector.
+I am currently developing myself in the Clarusway IT Bootcamp program.
 #### Development
 ![Development](https://www.web-ofisi.com/tema/webofisi/uploads/blog/difference-between-html-css-and-javascript.png)

-I'm Berk from Turkey, and i decided to make a new career for myself by entering the IT sector.
-I am currently developing myself in the Clarusway IT Bootcamp program.
+##Skills

-Skills:  JS / HTML / CSS
+💻 HTML / CSS / JS

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning html / css / js